All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 is a synthetic peptide that replicates the active region of a naturally occurring protein called thymosin beta-4 (TB4).
 Thymosin beta-4 is one of the most abundant proteins inside human cells and is found in virtually every tissue in the body.
 It was originally identified in the thymus gland, which is how it got its name, but its presence extends far beyond that single organ.

 The full thymosin beta-4 protein is 43 amino acids long.
 TB-500 is a synthetic fragment that contains the key active sequence responsible for the protein's most important biological effects.
-By isolating this fragment, researchers created a peptide that is easier to produce, more stable, and focused on the therapeutic properties that matter most.
+By isolating this fragment, researchers created a peptide that's easier to produce, more stable, and focused on the therapeutic properties that matter most.

 How TB-500 Works: The Actin Connection